1 cup pinto beans, soaked 24 hours (or at least overnight)

 3. Reduce heat to a low simmer, cover and cook until beans are soft (about 45 minutes to an hour).
 Check periodically and add more water as needed to prevent sticking on the bottom and provide as much “sauce” as you desire.

-4. Halfway through, add the sliced carrots and ginger.
+4. Halfway through, add the sliced carrots and celery.

 5. After 45 minutes to an hour, test the beans – they should be soft with no crunch.
 Otherwise, keep cooking!